cgomesu/website/_posts/2021-01-15-Esp32cam-tasmota-webcam-server.md

 You can now capture the live stream of your ESP32-cam at either `http://DEVICE_IP:81/stream` or `http://DEVICE_IP:81/cam.mjpeg`, and a single snapshot at `http://DEVICE_IP:80/snapshot.jpg`.
 Such URLs can be easily fed into most camera surveillance servers, such as [MotionEye](https://github.com/ccrisan/motioneye/), [Shinobi](https://shinobi.video/), [ZoneMinder](https://www.zoneminder.com/), or [iSpy](https://www.ispyconnect.com/).
 As mentioned before, the Tasmota32 webcam server can be configure to connect to a **[MQTT server](https://mqtt.org/)** (see **Configuration** > **Configure MQTT**) and then integrated with most home automation servers, such as [HomeAssistant](https://www.home-assistant.io/), [OpenHAB](https://www.openhab.org/), or one based on [NodeRed](https://nodered.org/)'s flow programming.

 ## Standalone wiring
-If you bought a USB to DIP adapter, you can now power your ESP32-cam independent of your USB to TTL/serial adapter using a cheap **5V (at least 400mA) USB power supply**, such as an old cellphone charger, as follows:
+If you bought a USB to DIP adapter, you can now power your ESP32-cam independent of your USB to TTL/serial adapter using a cheap **5V USB power supply** that is able to deliver at least **1A** (of note, **500mA** should work as well but it might be unreliable), such as an old cellphone charger, as follows:

 [![ESP32cam standalone mode](/assets/posts/2021-01-15-Esp32cam-tasmota-webcam-server/esp32cam-wiring-standalone-mode.jpg){:.PostImage .PostImage--large}](/assets/posts/2021-01-15-Esp32cam-tasmota-webcam-server/esp32cam-wiring-standalone-mode.jpg)